Negev Mountains

-Negev Mountains is a mountainous area in the north-western part of the Negev desert, in Israel.
+The Negev Mountains are a mountainous area in the north-western part of the Negev desert in Israel and the northeastern Sinai Peninsula in Egypt.
 Mount Ramon is the summit of Negev Mountains and the highest point in southern Israel, reaching 1037 m.

 Most of the area belongs to Negev Mountains Nature Reserve, the largest reserve in Israel.
 Its area is about 1,045,000 dunam.

 List of peaks

 List of peaks, sorted by height above sea level: